Make-Sense-Of-It/looper/src/content/about.md

 It means you don’t need to mangle multiple files into a single one, and means less worrying about context window sizes.

+## Contributing

+Looper is open-source.
+You can download, fork or contribute to the project by visiting [https://github.com/Make-Sense-Of-It/looper](https://github.com/Make-Sense-Of-It/looper)

 ## Use cases

 Looper is built for research.
 Here are some things it’s been used for: